gitlabhq/gitlab-runner/docs/install/osx.md

 1. [Register the Runner](../register/index.md)

    NOTE: **Note:**
-   For building iOS/macOS applications on macOS, be sure to set your runner to use the shell executor.
-It's a requirement to operate directly as the user on the machine rather than using containers.
-Note that when you're using the shell executor, the build and tests run as the identity of the runner logged in user, directly on the build host.
-This is less secure than using container executors, so please take a look at our
+   When you build iOS or macOS applications on macOS, use [the shell executor](../executors/shell.md).
-   [security implications documentation](../security/index.md#usage-of-shell-executor)
+   The runner operates as the user who is logged in on your machine.
+It does not run in a container.
+The build and tests run as the identity of the logged-in user, directly on the build host.
-   for additional detail on what to keep in mind in this scenario.
+   This is less secure than using container executors.
+For more information, see the [security implications documentation](../security/index.md#usage-of-shell-executor) for additional detail on what to keep in mind in this scenario.